ezgimez/ezgimez.github.io/index.md

 ## Updates

 * February 2024: Our recent survey titled *"Distributed Compression in the Era of Machine Learning: A Review of Recent Advances"* will appear [at the Conference on Information Sciences and Systems (CISS'24)](https://ee-ciss.princeton.edu/) as an invited paper!
-Preprint available [here](https://arxiv.org/abs/2402.07997).
+Preprint is available [here](https://arxiv.org/abs/2402.07997).

 * January 2024: The full program for our 'Learn to Compress' workshop @ [ISIT'24](https://2024.ieee-isit.org/workshops)  (including keynote speakers and call for papers) is [out](https://learn-to-compress-workshop-isit.github.io/).